 eToro Review in the UK – Copy Trading feature

 As with any other business, eToro needs to make money.
 Its primary source of revenue comes from the spreads – the difference between ask and bid prices – as you can see:

 eToro Review in the UK – How eToro makes money

-As eToro offers commission-free real stock and ETF trading (not all ETFs are commission-free), you will be able to save significant amounts of money on these.
+As eToro offers commission-free real stock and ETF trading (not all ETFs are commission-free – other fees apply), you will be able to save significant amounts of money on these.

 When trading cryptos or CFDs, you’ll be charged a spread every time you buy and sell.
 Spreads can be high for some products, so make sure you take a look at eToro’s fees page to make sure you know how much you’re paying.

 Additionally, there are financing rates (interest income, for leveraged positions only) and conversion fees.
 Regarding non-trading fees, eToro charges a fee for inactivity ($10 per month if not logged in for 12 months) and another one when you withdraw funds from your account ($5).

 To open an account, you need to go to eToro’s website, click on “Join now”, and provide the required information, as shown in the following image: